 - We’d like to invite you to an interview with the hiring manager

-- We’d like to schedule a skills assessment with you
+- Invitation for a skills assessment

 Go through the steps in your hiring process and identify any areas where you’ll communicate a similar message to candidates.
 Create templates you can use ahead of time.
 It will save time and help decrease your time to hire.
 It will also help minimize communication errors and help everyone involved in recruiting communicate similar messages at each stage.

 Now you’re ready to implement!
 The best way to do it is to meet with everyone involved in the hiring process, review the steps, and ensure that everyone has the tools and templates they need to perform their hiring tasks.
 The best way to help ensure success is to get buy-in from partners and stakeholders as you’re creating the hiring process.
 Getting buy-in while building the process helps minimize surprises during implementation.

 Creating a hiring process is important, especially for fast-growing startups.
 It allows you to scale quickly while minimizing costly hiring mistakes.
 It keeps everyone involved in the process on the same page and in alignment with overall company goals.
 And it’s easier than you might think to build one.
 Bookmark this post and download the recruitment kit resource to begin building your hiring process today.